react-dnd/react-dnd/README.md

 ## Production Usage

-* [Stampsy](http://stampsy.com), where it was originally developed, is using react-dnd for the post editor.
+* [Stampsy](http://stampsy.com), where it was originally developed, is using React DnD for the post editor.
 * [Add your company!](https://github.com/gaearon/react-dnd/edit/master/README.md)

 ## See Also